ggdna/seqwalk/README.md

 ## WARNING: this is package is in early development stages.

 `seqwalk` is a package for designing orthogonal DNA sequence libraries.
 If you want to design DNA barcodes (for sequencing, multiplexed imaging, molecular programming, etc.) `seqwalk` is for you!
-It can efficiently generate libraries of maximal size or maximal predicted orthogonality based on sequence symmetry. `seqwalk` additionally includes several off-the-shelf orthogonal sequence libraries, as well as tools for analyzing orthogonal sequence libraries.
+It can efficiently generate libraries of maximal size or maximal predicted orthogonality based on sequence symmetry. `seqwalk` additionally includes off-the-shelf orthogonal sequence libraries, as well as tools for analyzing orthogonal sequence libraries.

 For more details, see our preprint (coming soon!).